aucor/polylang-smart-language-select-disabler/readme.md

 ## What it does?

  * Checks if currently edited post or term has translations
- * If it has, prints one line of JS that disables the select
+ * If it has, hides select and shows the name of current language with CSS and vanilla JS

 ## Installation